serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

   - EslamHefnawy
 ---

 As many of you likely remember, [AWS finally added support for WebSockets in API Gateway & Lambda](https://serverless.com/blog/reinvent-2018-serverless-announcements#websocket-support-for-aws-lambda) at last year's re:Invent.
-Even though CloudFormation didn't have support for WebSockets at initial release, We created an [official Serverless Framework plugin](https://github.com/serverless/serverless-websockets-plugin) to support WebSockets in the Framework right away.
+While we were all waiting for CloudFormation support, we created an [official Serverless Framework plugin](https://github.com/serverless/serverless-websockets-plugin) to support WebSockets in the Framework right away.

 This was only a temporary measure until CloudFormation support was added.
-And now, it has been.

-So we are incredibly excited to announce that the [Serverless Framework](https://serverless.com/framework/) v1.38 now has support for WebSockets integrated into Framework core!
+And now, it has been!
+So we are incredibly excited to announce that the [Serverless Framework](https://serverless.com/framework/) v1.38 now has support for WebSockets integrated into Framework core.
 No plugin required.

 **Note:** This means that the [serverless-websockets-plugin](https://github.com/serverless/serverless-websockets-plugin) is officially deprecated.
 We will no longer maintain it.